Draft Ethical Standards for Ontarios Teaching Profession

 are unsure about how to pay their membership fee should check with their school board if

+their membership fee was deducted directly from their pay.
 Members who receive an invoice at home are personally responsible to ensure the College

 receives payment by April 15.
 The College mails invoices to the home address listed on the